VonHeikemen/tinytina-js/README.md

 ## Usage

 ### Using the CLI

+#### `tinytina [OPTIONS] run <collection-id>:<request-id> ...`
 The `run` command is used to query the json schema for a one or more requests to execute.
-This command has a limited interactive mode that you can use to inspect the before you send it.
+This command has a limited interactive mode that you can use to inspect the data before you send it.

+It takes a list of "queries" that represent the path to the request in the schema.
+The query is made of two parts separated by `:`, the first part is the collection id and the other is a comma separated list of request id (or whatever you set with --request-prop)

+#### `tinytina [OPTIONS] run-all`
-The `run-all` command executes every requests in the json schema.
+Executes every requests in the json schema.

 ### Command Line Options
 - `-h`, `--help`<br/>
-  Shows this help message.
+  Shows usage information.

 - `-v`, `--version`<br/>
   Displays the current version of tinytina.